 Salt & Wind Travel

-Around here we have chocolate every day, be it a square of dark chocolate or a full-on chocolate dessert.
-And, when we can double down and not only tame our sweet tooth but also get nutrition, we’re all about it.
-Enter this Salted Almond Fudgy Healthy Brownie Recipe.
+Around here, we have chocolate every day, be it a square of dark chocolate or a full-on chocolate dessert.
+And, when we can double down and not only tame our sweet tooth but also get nutrition, we’re all about it, like with this Salted Almond Fudgy Healthy Brownie Recipe.

-We created these brownies for California Prunes who asked us to use prunes for a healthy swap, and we immediately went to dessert and to this healthy brownie recipe.
+We created these brownies forย California Prunes, who asked us to use prunes for a healthy swap, and we immediately went to dessert and this healthy brownie recipe.ย

 Bowl of pitted prunes with brownie baking ingredients